EttusResearch/uhd/host/docs/usrp1.rst

 * Receiving at a specific time
 * Receiving a specific number of samples
 * End of burst flags for transmit/receive
+* Notification on late stream command
+* Notification on late transmit packet
+* Notification on underflow or overflow
+* Notification on broken chain error

 **Note:**
 These emulated features rely on the host system's clock for timed operations,